gostdlib/concurrency/README.md

         - A parallel job runner that CAN stops processing on the first error
         - A parallel job runner that CAN be `Context` cancelled
         - Reuse and limiting of goroutines by supplying a [`goroutines.Pool`](https://pkg.go.dev/github.com/gostdlib/goroutines#Pool)
-        - Integration with logging of your choice, including support for OpenTelemetry spans
+        - Support for OpenTelemetry spans
     - Use [`prim/slices`](https://pkg.go.dev/github.com/gostdlib/concurrency/prim/slice#Access) if you want:
         - To access elements in a slice in parallel to perform some operation
         - Support for processing errors